kstenerud/concise-encoding/ce-structure.md

 String types **MUST** always resolve to complete, valid UTF-8 sequences when fully decoded.
 A string type containing invalid or incomplete UTF-8 sequences **MUST** be treated as a [data error](#data-errors).

-The following are string types:
+The following types use string-style encoding and follow string encoding rules:

  * [String](#string)
  * [Resource Identifier](#resource-identifier)